drmlazer11/drmlazer11.github.io/_posts/2016-05-15-The-Psychology-Of-Persuasion.md

 <h3>Compliments</h3>

-<p>As it turns out, we are phenomenal suckers for flattery.
+<p>We are phenomenal suckers for flattery.
 Although there are limits to our gullibility — especially when we are sure that the flatterer is trying to manipulate us — we tend, as a rule, to believe praise and to like those who provide it, often times when it is clearly false.</p>

 <h3>Association</h3>